 7. Monitor and Update the CBS

 The CBS is not static and must be updated regularly as the project progresses.
-Compare actual expenditures to estimated estimates in real-time to identify any disparities early on.
+Compare actual expenditures to estimated expenditures in real-time to identify any disparities early on.

 If the project scope changes or unexpected costs arise, the CBS should be modified to reflect the new financial condition.
 This ensures continual cost control, maintains the project on budget, and provides stakeholders with transparency.